-Note: To create a new instance of the Traffic Manager virtual machine image, see instead "Creating a Traffic Manager Instance on Amazon EC2" on page 23 for EC2 based instances, or "Creating a Traffic Manager Instance on Google Compute Engine" on page 47 for GCE based instances.
+To create a new instance of the Traffic Manager virtual machine image, see instead "Creating a Traffic Manager Instance on Amazon EC2" on page 30 for EC2 based instances, or "Creating a Traffic Manager Instance on Google Compute Engine" on page 61 for GCE based instances.

-Note: To install the Traffic Manager software variant on non-cloud platforms, see instead the Pulse Secure Virtual Traffic Manager: Software Installation and Getting Started Guide, available from the Pulse Secure website:
+To install the Traffic Manager software variant on non-cloud platforms, see instead the Pulse Secure Virtual Traffic Manager: Software Installation and Getting Started Guide, available from the Ivanti website: www.ivanti.com

-Before you begin, make sure you have met the requirements listed in "Prerequisites" on page 8.
+Before you begin, make sure you have met the requirements listed in "Prerequisites" on page 10.